 From CityWire, Professional Buyer Issue

 The short answer – perhaps surprisingly given these seemingly solo pastimes – is an appreciation for networking.
-The long answer through, is much more complication, as the three core members of Geller Advisors’ nine-person manager research team explain.
+The long answer though, is much more complication, as the three core members of Geller Advisors’ nine-person manager research team explain.

 Together, the trio oversees Geller Advisor’s $2.79 billion wealth management platform, which offers clients 61 strategies from 36 different external managers.
 Within that, 31 strategies are in mutual funds, ETFs and separately managed accounts, while the remaining 30 are in hedge funds, private equity funds and a couple of co-investment funds.
 The firm also has a further $2 billion in assets under advisement.

 ‘Philosophically, we are long-term investors and we believe that markets are mainly efficient, but there are areas where we can add alpha.
-Such s international, small caps and private markets.
+Such as international, small caps and private markets.
 We tend to be patient but we are still opportunistic,’ Barbato says.

 FRIENDS IN THE RIGHT PLACES